mrcloudmustache/aws-solutions-architect/serverless.md

  * RDS events don't have any information about the data itself
   * Must call the functions from within the DB

+## API Gateway
+* Supports version
+* Support multiple environments
+* Handles request throttling
+* Transform and validate requests and responses
+* Integrates with Lambda nicely

+## Amazon Cognito
+* Provides user with identity to interact with a web or mobile application
+* Integrates with API Gateway and Application Load Balancer